Living in the Residence Halls

 - Courtesy Hours: During these hours, noise should not be audible at a level that bothers others outside the hall, house, or suite, and students are expected to respond positively to neighbor’s requests to decrease noise.
 Speakers, musical instruments, and televisions should be played at reasonable times and at a volume that will not negatively impact others.
 Courtesy hours are in effect in a residence hall, house, or suite at all times when approved social events are not in effect.

 - Quiet Hours: During these hours, noise should not be audible outside the individual room.
 Quiet hours are in effect in every residence area from 12:00AM to 8:00AM Monday through Friday and from 2:00AM to 8:00AM on Saturday and Sunday.
 Common rooms, common spaces, and lounges are recommended for larger group activities.
+All residence halls have 24-hour designated quiet hours during reading days and the final exam period.

 Items and Behaviors Not Permitted In Residence Halls